 Decorating Mistake No. 4: Your room doesn't have a focal point.

-When you walk into a room, it should have at least one very clear focal point (large rooms may have more than one).
+When you walk into a room, it should have at least one very clear focal point (large rooms like our master bedroom may have more than one).
 What is a focal point?
-It's just a place that your eye natural wanders to and focuses on.
+It's just a place that your eye naturally wanders to and focuses on.
 There are obvious choices in some rooms.
 For example, a fireplace in a living room is a very easy and natural focal point.
 In a bedroom, the bed itself is usually a natural focal point.
+Which is definitely true in our bedroom.
+However, because the room is so large, there is a second focal point in the sitting area part of the room.
+In that area the fireplace we installed acts as the focal point.
+We also added skylights to add some architectural interest.

 Decorating Mistake No. 5: You picked your paint color first.